vaib-dev/Courses/10-adobe-illustrator/README.md

 So finally we came to our last theory chapter which means from the next chapter we will be creating our first project by implementing the concepts that we had learned in the above chapters.
 So are you excited to start with the first project?

 ## Chapter - 6 Create a project

+## Challenge - 1 Bird Logo
+Here we have created a cute little bird logo.